 For months before that, my sourdough starter lived a happy life in the door of my refrigerator.
 I’d pull it out every week or so, sometimes twice a week, and bake up a big batch of something yummy.
 After feeding it with fresh flour and water, it would go rest in the fridge door until called upon again.

 But it had clearly taken a turn for the worse.
-I hadn’t been baking as often because life tends to happen every once in a while with a big, busy family.
+I hadn’t been baking as often because life tends to happen every once in a while.
 It was starved, neglected, and in need of some quick intervention if I was going to save it from a sad ending in the compost pile.

 I also really needed to bake and didn’t have the time to start a new sourdough starter.
-I was determined to save this one.
+Since I heard you could salvage a weak sourdough starter, I was determined to try.
+So I went to work.